 Solliance’s ambitions with this shared research programme are clear: the large-scale production of PV integrated products at low cost.
 To realise this ambition, we need companies that want to invest with us in this research programme.
 We provide the integration and the PV knowledge, while they supply the product and production technology expertise and specifications.
 Together, this will allow us to develop suitable semi-finished PV products for use in the supply chain for construction, infrastructure and transport.

-What kind of companies are we look for?
+What kind of companies are we looking for?

 To achieve our ambition we are looking to cooperate with the following types of companies: